AdobeDocs/experience-platform.en/help/destinations/destination-sdk/glossary.md

 ---
-keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Adobe Experience Platform Glossary
+title: Adobe Experience Platform Destination SDK glossary
-description: A glossary of important terminology in Experience Platform.
+description: Understand important terminology when authoring a destination using Experience Platform Destination SDK.
 exl-id: 00eae5f5-7dfa-45ac-aff9-9e1769a3a53a
 ---

 # Adobe Experience Platform Destination SDK glossary

 Refer to this glossary for definitions of terms used in Destination SDK.
 For other Adobe Experience Platform terms, refer to the [Experience Platform glossary](/help/landing/glossary.md).